ruusey/jrealm/README.md

 ### Enemy Scripts
 EnemyScripts are small classes that currently allow a developer to implement the `attack` method to provide custom attack behavior.
-EnemyScripts will replace the target enemies default attack pattern with the contents of your script.
+EnemyScripts will replace the target enemies default attack pattern with the contents of your script. <br />
 EnemyScripts are run concurrently and thus support delays and long running attack patterns.
 Any class extending `EnemyScriptBase` will be loaded as an EnemyScript at runtime.

 **Example**
 ```java